 Our economy has not faced an emergency downturn because we have other solid sectors like the fisheries industry, energy intensive industries and a robust fiscal position.
-The fiscal measures have helped support the economy through ic environment.
+The fiscal measures have helped support the economy through

+Q: Despite the difficult economic environment.
 Arion Bank has demonstrated its robust financial position.
 How is the bank's complete commitment to the principles of responsible banking helping to not only contribute to its positive development, but supporting the economic recovery of Iceland at this time?